spatie/myray.app/docs/php/laravel/methods.md

 To enable this behaviour by default, you can set the `send_requests_to_ray` option in [the config file](/docs/php/laravel/configuration) to `true`.

-## Showing http client requests
+## Showing HTTP client requests

-You can display all http client requests and responses using `showHttpClientRequests`
+You can display all HTTP client requests and responses using `showHttpClientRequests`

 ```php
 ray()->showHttpClientRequests();